 This information describes how your epidural catheter will be placed.

 Epidural analgesia is pain medication given into the epidural space, which is just outside your spinal cord.
-A catheter (thin, flexible tube) about the size of angel hair pasta is used to give pain medication.
-Epidural analgesia provides pain relief with fewer side effects, such as nausea, vomiting, and sleepiness.
-This is similar to what is given to women during childbirth.
+The medication is given through a catheter (thin, flexible tube) about the size of angel hair pasta.
+Epidural analgesia provides pain relief with fewer side effects than medication given through an intravenous line (IV), such as nausea, vomiting, and sleepiness.
+Epidural analgesia is similar to what is given to women during childbirth.

 Having Your Epidural Catheter Placed